GODLharish/REAL-TIME-LOG-ANALYSIS/README.md

 - `kafka/kafka_producer.py`: Script for simulating logs
 - `spark/spark-portfolio.ipynb`: Consumes granular logs from the topic `logging_info` and  aggregates the log data by minute intervals, computes statistics (count, avg, max, min response times), and streams the results in JSON format to the Kafka topic`agg_logging_info`
 - `spark/spark_kafka.py`: Consumes log messages from a Kafka topic, parses them, and stores aggregated log metrics into a DynamoDB table.
-- `.gitignore`: Configuration to ignore unnecessary files and directories.

 ## Future Enhancements